-After having dated through platforms for people with herpes only since diagnosis, Rhea took the advise of the friends around her (2 of whom also had herpes) and begun to realise the world isn’t only a scary place where people let you down and don’t accept you for who you are.
+After having dated through platforms for people with herpes only since diagnosis, Rhea took the advice of the friends around her (2 of whom also had herpes) and began to realise the world isn’t only a scary place where people let you down and don’t accept you for who you are.
 Her friends had seemed to date normally since being diagnosed why could she not?
-With that change of heart Rhea begun to open her heart and mind to love in more places, more “normal” places.
+With that change of heart Rhea began to open her heart and mind to love in more places, more “normal” places.

 Being the cheeky fun guy she knew him to be it did not take long before at the end of a date Chris suggested a hotel room.

-Chris had moved back with parents since leaving his ex girlfriend and Rhea lived with family too.
+Chris had moved back with his parents since leaving his ex-girlfriend and Rhea lived with family too.

 Rhea blurted it out,